deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

 ## How to reserve a public IP address?

 This on is used in `externalIPAddresses` and `natInstanceExternalAddress`.
-Also it can be used for bastion-host.
+It also can be used for a bastion host.

 ```shell
 $ yc vpc address create --external-ipv4 zone=ru-central1-a